 - Lecture homework (covering the prior week's topics) is due every Tuesday at midnight Pacific.
 The lectures will be recorded and posted for students who cannot make it to the lecture.

 - Passively watching a long lecture is exhausting.
 In this course, lectures will involve collaborative activities designed for efficient learning.
-In order to benefit from the in-class activities, and not let your group down, it is essential that students do the assigned reading before the lecture.
+In order to benefit from the in-class activities, and not let your group down, it is essential that students do the before the lecture.

 - An important learning objective of this course is that you have both a computational and conceptual facility with core statistical methods and ideas for interpreting data.
 To reinforce the analysis methods discussed in the lecture and the reading, there will be an assignment due each Tuesday.
 These can be found under "Assignments" on the left menu.
 In order to pass this course, you will be expected to achieve a score of 95% or above on the homework, and you will be allowed to resubmit your work (with generous hints along the way) until you achieve this score.